CastyLoz17/CastyLoz17/README.md

 🐍 python gremlin (backend stuff mostly)
 🧨 known for horrible ideas. if my code works, it’s a cry for help 🦈 certified blahaj enjoyer™ — life is blahaj. blahaj is life.
-📞 discord is "downright.sillyy", give me a dm and i may choose to respond :3c

 i speak fluent 🦈🦈🦈🦈🦈🦈🦈🦈🦈🦈🦈🦈🦈🦈🦈🦈🦈🦈